 Notre Dame women beat Southern Utah 82-56 in March Madness

-SOUTH BEND – Forward Maddy Westbeld scored 20 points and led No. 3 seed Notre Dame to an 82-56 win over No. 14 seed Southern Utah in the first round of the women’s NCAA Tournament.
+SOUTH BEND, Ind. – Forward Maddy Westbeld scored 20 points and led No. 3 seed Notre Dame to an 82-56 win over No. 14 seed Southern Utah in the first round of the women’s NCAA Tournament.

+“I’m just ecstatic about this win,” coach Niele Ivey said.
+“It was such a dominant performance.”

 Guard Sonia Citron chipped in 14 points and a season-high six assists.
 The team’s leading scorer, she transitioned into the team’s primary facilitator with second-team Associated Press All-American guard Olivia Miles out the remainder of the season with an undisclosed knee injury.